 - Non-students

-- Individuals who are not currently enrolled in a higher education program.
+- Individuals not currently enrolled in a higher education program.

-- Students enrolled in HEIs or programs not included in the CHED Registry of Programs and Institutions
+- Students enrolled in HEIs or programs not in the CHED Registry

-- Students enrolled in institutions or programs not recognized by the Commission on Higher Education (CHED).
+- Institutions or programs not recognized by CHED.

 If you’re not eligible for the CHED for Future Statisticians (Estatistikolar), don’t worry.
 You can explore other government scholarships and other CHED scholarships here that might interest you.